Mrtenz/command-annotations/README.md

     </dependency>
 </dependencies>
 ```
-Then shade the plugin into your own plugin.
+Then shade the framework into your own plugin.